Battle of Izium: Battle

 On 7 March, combat took place near Izium's concrete bridge, and a nearby position held by the 90th Battalion's 1st Company and other units was destroyed.
 The 90th Battalion's commander ordered the units to destroy the bridge and retreat.
 Later on, fighting took place near the city's iron bridge, which was also ordered to be detonated to prevent Russian forces from crossing it.
 Thus, Ukrainian forces destroyed both of Izium's bridges over the Siverskyi Donets river.
-Later, Russian forces started attempting to cross at the city's pedestrian bridge, in order to storm the city center, though they were struck by Ukrainian forces after crossing and eventually withdrew.
+Later, Russian forces started attempting to cross at the city's pedestrian bridge, to storm the city centre, though they were struck by Ukrainian forces after crossing and eventually withdrew.
 While the pedestrian bridge had also been mined by the Ukrainians, it was impossible to detonate because the wiring had been damaged by shelling.

-Heavy fighting continued throughout the day, involving Ukrainian special forces units, local territorial defense, the 1st Company and other 90th Battalion units.
+Heavy fighting continued throughout the day, involving Ukrainian special forces units, local territorial defence, the 1st Company and other 90th Battalion units.
 On 7 March, Russian troops entered the village of Kapytolivka was captured by Russian forces.
 Nearby villages also came under Russian control by this date.
 Kapytolivka was mostly captured by elements of the 488th Motor Rifle Regiment and the 856th Artillery Regiment, which are units of the 144th Motor Rifle Division of Russia's 20th Combined Arms Army.

 The next morning, Ukrainian units in the city were informed that discussions were underway between the Russian and Ukrainian governments regarding "green corridors" for the evacuation of civilians, and that a ceasefire was supposed to be observed in Izium, though both sides exchanged fire.
 Evacuations took place between 09:00 and 11:00.

 On 9 March, Ukrainian forces received information that Russian forces were attempted to lay pontoon bridges near the pedestrian bridge and the city beach, but after conducting reconnaissance found no evidence of any Russian attempts to deploy pontoon crossings over the river.
 However, the next day, the Russians assaulted the city from both the pedestrian bridge and the city beach, having breached the river in an area between two Ukrainian positions near the beach.

-By 9 March, Russian Telegram channels had reported that Russian forces had broken through the Ukrainian defense in Izium, reaching the city's southern outskirts, and that Ukrainian forces had destroyed the city's bridges over the Siverskyi Donets in response.
+By 9 March, Russian Telegram channels had reported that Russian forces had broken through the Ukrainian defence in Izium, reaching the city's southern outskirts, and that Ukrainian forces had destroyed the city's bridges over the Siverskyi Donets in response.
 Between 9 and 10 March, 2,250 civilians were evacuated from Izium.

 On 11 March, fierce fighting took place in Izium, with Russian forces assaulting the southern part of the city, according to a local official.

 On 12 March, Russian troops captured "portions" of the northern part of Izium.
 The following day, the Ukrainian military claimed that Russian forces had launched an unsuccessful attack in the city.